Roles & Permissions (RBAC)

 | Principle of least privilege | Assign the minimum permissions needed |

-| Name permissions consistently | Follow resource:action convention |
+| Consistent naming | Follow the resource:action convention |

-| Avoid overly broad roles | Create focused roles instead of catch-all admin roles |
+| Avoid catch-all roles | Prefer focused roles over a single omnibus admin role |

-| Audit role assignments | Regularly review who has what roles |
+| Audit role assignments | Review periodically who holds what |

-Related Guides
+Related

-- Zanzibar - Fine-grained relationship-based access
+- Zanzibar — relationship-based access for hierarchical resources.

-- Access Control Overview - Compare all authorization models
+- Access Control Overview — compare all authorization models.